morgixin/memory-game/README.md

 > ### Desktop
 >
 > Download the files and install Flutter SDK on your machine.
 Run ```flutter doctor``` on command line and follow the recommendations.
 After that, run ```flutter run``` on the directory where the game was downloaded and enjoy!

+## Assets Credits

+Icons by Freepik and Graficon.